open-data-rescue/climate-data-rescue/README.md

 ## Introduction

 ClimateDataRescue is a framework for generating crowd sourced transcriptions of image-based documents.
-It provides a system for generating page templates which combined with a magnification tool guide a user through the process of transcribing an asset (an image).
+It provides a system for generating page templates which combined with a magnification tool guide a user through the process of transcribing a page (an image).

 While this application was developed for the purpose of transcribing images of historical weather observation logs, it can be adapted for use in transcribing other kinds of documents as well